 All accidents will be investigated, including the review of relevant risk assessments, to prevent re-occurrence.
-The Headteacher will monitor the incidents, accidents and near misses to identify trends and the governing board will receive information on accidents on a regular basis.
+The Headteacher will monitor the incidents, accidentsnear misses and violent incidents to identify trends and the governing body will receive information on accidents on a regular basis.